Arrow BOOK

 • Steroid medication to reduce inflammation

 Ultrasound guidance or CT guidance may be used to improve accuracy and safety.
-Relief after the injection supports the diagnosis and helps guide the longer term treatment plan.
+Relief after the injection can support the diagnosis and help guide the longer term treatment plan.

 Your consultant may advise: